iiasa/message-ix-models/doc/develop.rst

-   In the long run (see :ref:`Roadmap`), :mod:`message_ix_models.model` will contain a script that recreates **‘main’* (single, authoritative) MESSAGEix-GLOBIOM RES, from scratch.
+   In the long run (see :ref:`Roadmap`), :mod:`message_ix_models.model` will contain a script that recreates a **‘main’** (single, authoritative) MESSAGEix-GLOBIOM RES, from scratch.
-   Currently, this script does not exist, and this ‘main’ RES is itself derived from particular models and scenarios and scenarios stored in the shared IIASA ECE database.
+   Currently, this script does not exist, and this ‘main’ RES is itself derived from particular models and scenarios stored in the shared IIASA ECE database.
    These were previously from the CD-LINKS project, and more recently from the ENGAGE project.